Monday, December 23, 2024

 "Guarantees" without guarantees.
 Can new security agreements stop the war?

-On February 16, President of Ukraine Vladimir Zelensky signed security cooperation agreements with two key EU members – Germany and France.
+On February 16, Ukrainian President Vladimir Zelensky signed security cooperation agreements with two key EU members - Germany and France.
 About a month ago, the same agreement was signed with Great Britain.
 Europeans are becoming less and less oriented toward Washington on this issue.

 The Security Cooperation Agreements are framework agreements that follow up on the Joint Declaration of Support for Ukraine, approved by the Group of Seven on the sidelines of the NATO summit in Vilnius in July 2023.